General Information - West Virginia University

 - Glen P. Jackson, Ming Hsieh Teaching Professor of Forensic and Investigative Science

 - Abnash Jain, Abnash C. Jain Distinguished Professorship in Cardiology

-- Thomas Kammer, Eberly College Centennial Professor of Geology
+- Thomas Kammer, Eberly College Centennial Professor, Emeritus

 - Vlad Kecojevic, Massey Foundation Professor of Mining Engineering